Albrict/space-game/README.md

  - Implemented scene system
  - Learned some parts of STL
  - Learned how to organize base game engine
+ - Learned how to use Meson build system

 Despite that, the code is pretty messy, so be warned.
 ## Some gameplay footage